ztachip/ztachip/Documentation/HardwareBuildProcedure.md

    - dclock: Tied to dclk/dreset clock domain.

+   - 0x80000-0xFFFFF: This is the memory mapped address for ztachip register access.
+This value is to be entered to ztahostInit as described in [Application Programmer Guide](https://github.com/ztachip/ztachip/blob/master/Documentation/app_programmer_guide.md)

 The 4 clock domains above are injected into QSYS model by this [top component](https://github.com/ztachip/ztachip/blob/master/hardware/examples/DE10_NANO_SoC_FB/DE10_NANO_SOC_FB.v).

 Also include [ztachip.qip](https://github.com/ztachip/ztachip/blob/master/hardware/HDL/ztachip.qip) to your project build.
 This will include all ztachip HDL files.